Received a DBPR Complaint? What Florida Contractors Must Do Immediately

 Q: Can I settle the dispute with the complainant and make DBPR go away?

-A: Private settlement may help in some cases, but DBPR can still evaluate whether a violation occurred.
-Documentation remains important.
+A: A private settlement with the complainant may help resolve certain issues, but DBPR may still evaluate whether a violation occurred and may proceed independently.
+Documentation and the underlying facts remain important.

 Additional Guidance for Florida Contractors